antonkomarev/github-trending-archive/README.md

 ## Introduction

-This project aims to track and daily archive historical GitHub trending repositories & developers by most popular programming languages and markup languages.
+This project aims to track and daily archive historical GitHub trending repositories & developers by most popular programming and markup languages.
 As GitHub's trending list is constantly changing and GitHub does not provide API to get this information retrospectively, this repository helps in maintaining a historical archive using GitHub Actions.